 - Includes original contributions from Sven Beckert, Holly Brewer, Peter A. Coclanis, Seymour Drescher, Eliga H. Gould, David S. Jones, Wim Klooster, Mark Peterson, Steven Pincus, Richard Price and Sophia Rosenfeld, and many more

 - Contains illustrations, maps, and bibliographies

-Joseph C. Miller, the T. Cary Johnson Jr. Professor at the University of Virginia’s Corcoran Department of History, is a specialist in African history, Atlantic history, and the study of slavery.
+Joseph C. Miller, T. Cary Johnson Jr. Professor Emeritus at the University of Virginia’s Corcoran Department of History, is a specialist in African history, Atlantic history, and the study of slavery.
 A past president of the American Historical Association, he is the author of The Problem of Slavery as History: A Global Approach.
 Vincent Brown is the Charles Warren Professor of American History and professor of African and African American studies at Harvard University.
 Jorge Cañizares-Esguerra is the Alice Drysdale Sheffield Professor of History at the University of Texas at Austin.
 Laurent Dubois is the Marcello Lotti Professor of Romance Studies and History at Duke University.
 Karen Ordahl Kupperman is the Silver Professor of History at New York University.